Hospital travel costs scheme

 What else you need to know

-You can claim help with travel costs up to three months after your appointment, as long as you can prove you were eligible to claim at the time.
+You can claim help with travel costs up to three months after your appointment, if you can prove you were eligible to claim at the time.
 To do this, you'll need to fill in a refund claim form (HC5), which you can get from:

 - Health Service hospitals